pdfix/pdfix_sdk_builds/pdf_action.md

 `set_table_summary`

-Provide a summary of the table’s purpose and structure.
+Provide a summary of the table.
 Only applicable to Table tags

 #### params:

-- `tag_names` (tag) __Tags__ - Specify the tags using a regular expression format or define them by template tag_update
+- `tag_names` (tag) __Tags__ - Specify the tags using a ECMAScript regular expression or define them by template tag_update

 - `summary_type` (int) __Summary__ - Define a source for detecting the summary